noahehall/theBookOfNoah/linux/docker/docker.md

     - debian
       - minimal footprint for a fully featured distro
       - about 125mb
+    - alpine
+      + seems to be the fav

   - dont run docker as the root user on your system
     - eliminate this by